franzbanz/blog/src/notes/systemDesign-2025-04-23.md

 includesMath: true
 ---

+# Platform Architecture

+- How to find the required degree of redundancy for computers, sensors and actuators
+- How to operate redundant computers
+- How to validate the redundant architecture

 ## When does a failed computer get out of control

 <!-- Noch nacharbeiten bis slide 22 chapter 3 -->